-My favourite YouTube music learning resources
+My favorite YouTube music learning resources

 This YouTube channel is run by a renowned music producer Kenny Gioia, who is also a fantastic educator.
 He has published a lot of music production tutorials for professional repositories such as Groove3.
 Mr. Gioia is perhaps the most known as the Pro Tools guru, but in this particular channel, he endorses REAPER as his working platform and shows the true possibilities and benefits of this DAW over the competition.
 Even if you are not a REAPER user, you can learn timeless everyday skills here.
-Every single video is so well conceived that you’ll not only feel inspired after watching it but also enlightened.
-You won't find any usual, often boring ramblings here, just the pure knowledge delivered in a humble fashion from a true master.
+Every single video is so well conceived that you’ll feel not only inspired after watching but also enlightened.
+You won't find any usual and boring ramblings here, just the pure knowledge delivered in a humble fashion from a true master.

 This channel is led by the well-known developer of cinematic sample libraries.
 A few years ago, they’ve begun releasing incredibly entertaining and educational videos in which they’re reconstructing the composition process of the short cinematic piece in various styles and moods.
 Here you’ll see the actual process of composition and orchestration in real time, but also in a rather compressed manner, which will ensure your complete attention while watching.
 This is perhaps the best showcase of Project SAM libraries, but everyone watching these will prosper.
 These video series offer instant inspiration and gratification.
 I wish there were more tutorials out there following this concept.